How to Withdraw Money from a Credit Card at ATM

 Is Cash Withdrawal Allowed from a Credit Card?

 Yes, credit cards allow cash withdrawal through ATMs.
-Ensure:
+To withdraw cash from your credit card, ensure:

 Most banks set a withdrawal limit that is a percentage of your total credit limit.